 After the confiscation of this private park, the Russian emperor Nicholas I, who obviously never heard one should not forward other people’s gifts, gave the park as a present to his own wife – Alexandra Feodorovna.
 Their marriage was however more successful than his oppressive autocratic reign.

-Whatever you think of the park’s history, the Anti-Circe Island can hopefully bring a better blessing for your love relationship.
+Whatever you think of the park’s history, Anti-Circe Island can hopefully bring a better blessing to your love relationship.
 Potocki used the name of Circe, a Greek goddess that was turning humans into animals, but was hoping to dedicate it to a radically different, gentler kind of enchantment.
 Supposedly, couples that visit the island should end up married soon.

 How to get to the heart island of Anti-Circe?

 Uman is a city in central Ukraine, some 200 kilometers south of Kyiv.
 Sofiyivka Park is a 10-minute walk away from the city center, just follow Sadova Street.

 You can visit the heart island directly from Kyiv too, on this day trip with a professional guide.

 Where to stay near Anti-Circe Island?

 For the easiest access to Sofiyivka Arboretum, stay in one of the apartments or hotels in the Uman city center.

 You got it by now!
 Earth is full of lovely surprises, as long as you are willing to look for them!
 For those who want to explore the heart islands even further, here are 10 more suggestions on where to find them!